ossrs/srs-docs/src/pages/faq-srs-stack.md

 <a name="update-publish-secret"></a><br/><br/><br/>

-## How to modify the push authentication key
+## How to Modify the Push Authentication Key

 If you need to update the push authentication key or change the push key, you can follow these steps: